jonhuang24/java/README.md

 }
 ```

-They could add in multiple `if` conditions to check different keys and change the color accordingly.
+You could add in multiple `if` conditions to check different keys and change the color accordingly.
 ```java
 Zen.create(500, 500);